jseyfried/GBArs/README.md

 - Integreated disassembler.
 	- Disassemble individual instructions via command line.
 	- Disassemble sections of the loaded ROM via command line.
+	- Mimics the standard ARM assembly language, although some parts of the syntax work differently.
+The integrated disassembler also does not support pseudo instructions like `push`/`pop`, to make the code simpler.
+- Optional optimised BIOS routines.
 - TODO

 # Build and Run